How to set up Interactions.

 In the Interactions category, reference your DataTable in the field Avatar Interactions.

-This is all we need to do to enable Interactions.
-Now, any rows we add in the DataTable will create a new Interaction we can use in kemorig.
+Now, Interactions will work with the Avatar.
+Any rows we add in the DataTable will create a new Interaction we can use in kemorig.

 Open your interactions DataTable.